apache/bookkeeper/site/docs/security/tls.md

 ## Overview

-The bookies and clients need their own key and certificate in order to use TLS.
-The key is used for encryption, while the certificate is used for identification.
+The bookies need their own key and certificate in order to use TLS.
+Clients can optionally provide a key and a certificate for mutual authentication.
 Each bookie or client can also be configured with a truststore, which is used to determine which certificates (bookie or client identities) to trust (authenticate).

 The truststore can be configured in many ways.
 To understand the truststore, consider the following two examples: